ibm-cloud-architecture/cam-admin-bootcamp/Labs/5-1_CAM_RBACOverview.md

 All these actions will be carried out via the CAM web interface.

 To switch users, logout using the profile icon in the top right on the page and select **Log Out**.
 This will take you back to the ICP login screen.
-After loggin in as the required user, change back to the CAM UI using http://10.10.1.2:30000/
+Afterwards login as the next user and navigate back to the CAM UI using http://10.10.1.2:30000/

 ### Test Case 1 - Bob the Operator